sgarciac/atproto-links/link_aggregator/readme.md

 - [ ] serve html for browser requests
 - [ ] add a health check endpoint
 - [ ] add seq numbers to metrics
+- [ ] persist the jetstream server url, error if started with a different one (maybe with --switch-streams or something)

 data fixes
 - [ ] add rkey to linkers 🤦‍♀️